nickriches/linguistics_handbook/docs/lecture notes/01 - Introduction.md

 Interpretation 'no thanks' is only derivable if sentence is produced in the appropriate context

-## What is phonology?
+### What is phonology?

-- Ask Ghada and Jalal!!
+* Ask Ghada and Jalal!!

-## Crossing over
+### Crossing over

 While it is tempting to think in neat subfields, many phenomena cross over

-e.g. The meaning of verbs (semantics) determines the number of participants in a sentence, which in turn determines the structure.
+e.g. The meaning of verbs \(semantics\) determines the number of participants in a sentence, which in turn determines the structure (syntax).

-1. <u>John</u> [1] **gave** Mary [2] <u>a book</u> [3]
+1. John \[1\] **gave** Mary \[2\] a book \[3\]

 Because of these cross-over phenomena, linguists often talk about the 'interfaces' between the different subdomains, e.g. the syntax-semantic interface.

-## Subfields of linguistics
+### Subfields of linguistics

-__Theoretical linguistics__: investigates the nature of linguistic knowledge.
+**Theoretical linguistics**: investigates the nature of linguistic knowledge.
 IMPORTANT QUESTIONS: Are we born with knowledge of language?
 How do we explain similarities and differences across languages?

-__Psycholinguistics__: investigates how we comprehend and produce language.
+**Psycholinguistics**: investigates how we comprehend and produce language.
 IMPORTANT QUESTIONS: Is the human mind similar to desktop computer?
 Does the language we speak affect the way we think?

-__Sociolinguistics__: investigates how and why language varies across different social classes and groupings.

-Sociolinguists explore how language expresses or "indexes" social identity.
-William Labov is one of the pioneers in this area, with his seminal study on accent in Martha's Vinyard.

-If language indexes social identity, then criticism of the language they use can be construed as an attack on their identity.
+**Sociolinguistics**: investigates how and why language varies across different social classes and groupings.
+E.g. William Labov's famous (1963) study of Martha's Vinyard.
+He studies centralisation of diphthongs (multi-sound vowels).
+He pioneered methods to elicit relevant words without using word lists.
+He found an association between self-identification as a native and use of centralisation.
+Centralisation increased in response to an influx of non-natives.
+This shows that the language we use "indexes" our social identity.

-__Discourse studies__: How we use language to persuade / exert power relationships.
+**Discourse studies**: How we use language to persuade / exert power relationships.

-# Approaches to language structure
+## Approaches to language structure

-## Prescriptive grammars - how we SHOULD speak
+### Prescriptive grammars - how we SHOULD speak

+Prescriptive judgements regarding language usage are periodically proposed by influential individuals.
+Key targets of prescriptive judgements are the double negative and use of *innit* as a tage question.
+Linguists would not regard either of these forms as "bad" English.
+The key thing is that they are (a) shared among a speech community (b) adequately convey a message, i.e. do not lead to ambiguity and misunderstanding.

-(1) **Double negative**: I haven't got no money / I can't get no satisfaction
+\(1\) **Double negative**: I haven't got no money / I can't get no satisfaction

-Acceptable in certain dialects (e.g. London English) and languages (e.g. Spanish).
+Acceptable in certain dialects \(e.g. London English\) and languages \(e.g. Spanish\).
 It does not cause confusion as many prescriptivists claim.

-(2) Use of **innit** as a tag question
+\(2\) Use of **innit** as a tag question

 1. It was a great meal, _wasn't it_ / _innit_?
 2. You're Jack's nephew, _aren't you_ / _innit_?